git-GB/feature-engineering-guide/README.md

 17) income
 18) education_level

-Your task is to try and generate/Engineer more information and characteristics to help facilitate Machine Learning.
+Your task is to come up with more information, characteristics and features.